|

 I had no idea Audrey Hepburn had a connection to Belgium, let alone Brussels.
 To my surprise, I ended up living around the corner from where she was born in Ixelles (P.S.
 See why Ixelles is the best neighbourhood to stay in in Brussels!).

-Her family lived in Brussels for 5 years, and they chose the Ixelles neighbourhood Rue Keyenveld 48.
+Her family lived in Brussels for 5 years, and they chose the Ixelles neighbourhood, at Rue Keyenveld 48.

-You wouldn’t know this house had any connection to Audrey Hepburn aside from a plaque on the wall.
-It took us about a week to notice the plaque.
+You wouldn’t know this house had any connection to Audrey Hepburn aside from a small plaque on the wall.
+It took me about a week to notice the plaque after having walked by several times.
 But nonetheless, if you’re a Hepburn fan, there’s no better thing to do in Brussels.

-12. Brussels Hidden Gems – The Ferris Wheel
+12. Ride (or Don’t Ride) The Ferris Wheel

-If you aren’t a fan of Ferris wheels though, you don’t even need to ride it to get the view.
+But If you aren’t a fan of Ferris wheels, you don’t even need to ride it to get the view.
 Where the Ferris wheel is, there’s already a great lookout point for the city.

 From here, you can see how the Atomium towers over everything else!
-It’s also one of the best places to visit in Brussels to watch the sunset.
+It’s also one of the best places to visit in Brussels to watch the sunset over the city.

 Just outside the Sablon neighbourhood, before Ixelles, there’s a secret park.
-Edgemont Park is one of Brussels hidden gems that out of sight from everyone.
+Edgemont Park is one of Brussels hidden gems that’s out of sight from everyone.
 It’s surrounded by buildings on every side, you’d only find it if you know it’s there.
-And that’s why it’s one of my favourite places to visit in Brussels.
+It’s perfect if you need a quick escape from the city centre.

 There’s a statue for not only Peter but also a small rabbit for Neverland (it says: “Peter Pan, Neverland is still alive”).